“I’m going to tell Mrs. Byrd that Moose is molesting you.”

 Obviously, some of my friends knew this was happening to me because they said they would tell our teachers.
 I didn’t want them to, but honestly, I can’t tell you why.
 I think I was afraid of the embarrassment, the scandal.
 Of more people finding out.
 I didn’t know for sure what I’d done to deserve it.
 People knew I’d never really liked Moose.

 What ended it?
 He showed up at our church one Saturday when we were having a youth group car wash fundraiser.
+He’d walked more than a mile from the neighborhood where he lived over the tracks, over a busy highway and found me.
 Everyone else was outside, and I had gone inside to go to the bathroom.
 I was coming out and walking down the hallway, when there he was.